ruipfcosta/SwiftyWalkthrough/README.md

 ##Preview

 SwiftyWalkthrough provides you with a framework to build your walkthrough experience, giving you full control over what you want to achieve.
-The following examples were build using SwiftyWalkthrough:
+The following examples were built using SwiftyWalkthrough:

 ![SwiftyWalkthrough demo](https://raw.githubusercontent.com/ruipfcosta/SwiftyWalkthrough/master/extras/demo.gif)